dlabs-ci/test-php/SOLUTION.md

 Of course each report has to have it's own class with this strategy we avoid sphageti code and if we seperate our code there is a lot more opportunity for code reuse.
 Me not using ORM was a decision by-design because I don't think that ORM is a good fit for reports&analytics - for performance reasons and query maintenance reasons the plan-sql is the right way to go.
 ORM is a good fit for basic CRUD actions.

 In my opinion, a more suitable (production ready) solution would be to build a RESTFull API for fetching report data.
 The service would accept input arguments and returned a structured JSON response object.
 But given that this is not a production code and you don't need to spend time on the presentational part of the app (view) it is a good fit.
-With API calls we can more easly incoporate user authentication strategies, auditing, scaling, ... .
+With API calls we can more easly incorporate user authentication strategies, auditing, scaling, ... .

 Test cases :